- Dr S.A. Hart (Head of Department)

 Pupils follow a course of study that ensures they engage with prose, poetry and drama in their formative years.

-We follow the AQA specification, for both English Language and Literature.
+We follow the AQA specification for English Language and the Edexcel IGCSE specification for Literature.
 All pupils take examinations in both disciplines at the end of their Upper Fifth year.

-Texts studied include Mary Shelley’s Frankenstein, Shakespeare’s Macbeth and J B Priestley’s An Inspector Calls.
+Texts studied include John Steinbeck’s Of Mice And Men, Shakespeare’s Macbeth and J.B.
+Priestley’s An Inspector Calls.
 Pupils also have the opportunity to study a collection of poetry and prepare for an unseen response.

 A further part of their GCSE course is the opportunity to complete a Speaking and Listening qualification, awarded alongside their other studies.